-To add a wireless device to your network, simply push the WPS button on the wireless device you are connecting, then push and hold the WPS button located on your router for 3 seconds and release it.
+To add a wireless device to your network, simply push the WPS button on the wireless device you are connecting(consult client device User's Guide for length of time), then push and hold the WPS button located on your router for 3 seconds and release it.
 A blue LED on your router WPS button will flash indicating that the WPS setup process has been activated on your router.
 (See "Product Hardware Features" on page 2)